-On July 6, 2020, we amended the AIM-HN trial protocol to enable enrollment of patients with any HRAS mutation in order to assess the potential for clinical benefit in the overall HRAS mutant HNSCC population.
-While these amendments do not change the primary outcome measure of objective response rate in patients with high HRAS mutant variant allele frequency, AIM-HN will require an increased number of evaluable HNSCC patients.
-As a result of the COVID-19 pandemic and the additional patients required for the trial, we anticipate we will face delays in our timelines and milestones for the AIM-HN trial and, accordingly, are unable to reasonably forecast at this time when our AIM-HN trial will become fully enrolled.
+In July 2020, we amended the AIM-HN trial protocol to enable enrollment of patients with any HRAS mutation, in addition to patients with a high HRAS variant allele frequency, in order to assess the potential for clinical benefit in the overall HRAS mutant HNSCC population.
+We also introduced a number of modifications to the protocol that seek to enable us to enroll patients in the study more efficiently as well as modifications that we believe better reflected the evolving standards of care for recurrent/metastatic HNSCC.
+While these amendments do not change the primary outcome measure of an objective response rate, or ORR, in patients with high HRAS mutant variant allele frequency, the modifications will require us to enroll an increased number of evaluable HNSCC patients.
+As a result of the COVID-19 pandemic and the additional patients required for the trial, we anticipate we will continue to face delays in our timelines and milestones for the AIM-HN trial and, accordingly, are unable to reasonably forecast at this time when our AIM-HN trial will become fully enrolled.